revbayes/revbayes.github.io/tutorials/convergence/index.md

 {% subsection Convergence failure %}

 You can see that the output is different when we have a failure in convergence.
-We have 2 extra elements `failed` and `failed_names`.
+We have more information in the text output and 2 extra elements `failed` and `failed_names`.
 The element `failed` has a summary text of what failed in our analysis.
 The element `failed_names` has the specifics about the parameters that failed, like the name of the parameter or the split and if it failed in checking for the ESS, the comparison between windows or between runs.

-{% ref failed %} shows the results from the convergence assessment on the analysis from Exercise 1 with the GTR+$\Gamma$+I nucleotide substitution model.
+{% ref failed %} shows the `failed` message for the convergence assessment on the analysis from Exercise 1 with the GTR+$\Gamma$+I nucleotide substitution model.

 {% figure failed %}
 <img src="figures/failed.png" />
-{% figcaption %}
-The output of a convergence assessment that has failed.
-On the left, we see the output with 6 elements.
-On the right, it's the summary of the parameters that failed.
-{% endfigcaption %}
 {% endfigure %}